Stop the

 Court-filed public record · Structural accountability

 No, the settlement only requires confidential reports to the Attorney General.
-Blanche asserts that recipient names may be withheld under "privacy laws" or "privilege."
-Critics flag this lack of transparency as formula for political patronage and abuse.
+Blanche asserts that recipient names may be withheld under “privacy laws” or “privilege.”
+Critics flag the lack of transparency as a recipe for political patronage and abuse.

 Discretionary · Reported only to its creator